Griffith, New South Wales: Radio

 Local radio stations broadcasting from Griffith include ABC Riverina, AM radio commercial station Triple M Riverina MIA, FM radio commercial station Hit FM, both owned by Southern Cross Austereo and a rebroadcast from sports station Sky Sports Radio.
 Other local stations include Christian radio station Vision Radio Network and the community station 2MIAFM95.1.
-The ABC's national stations Radio National, ABC Classic FM, ABC NewsRadio and Triple J and the multicultural network SBS Radio are broadcast into Griffith.
+The ABC's national stations Radio National, ABC Classic, ABC NewsRadio and Triple J and the multicultural network SBS Radio are broadcast into Griffith.

 ABC Riverina, is the local ABC station in Griffith, servicing the entire MIA region.
 It broadcasts a local breakfast show and a local morning show each weekday broadcast from the ABC studios in Wagga Wagga.
 Wednesday and Saturday's local morning show is also broadcast to each station on the ABC Local Radio network enabling listeners from outside of the local listening area to call into the popular gardening talk back program.
 ABC Riverina also has a local news service, produced by local journalists.
 As well as rural reports, the station also airs a local Saturday breakfast show, which is followed by a local Saturday morning sports program.
-Apart from local programming, ABC Riverina takes national programs like AM, Radio National’s Conversations, The World Today, PM, Nightlife, Overnights, ABC Radio Grandstand, Saturday Night Country and Australia All Over along with a mid-afternoon program, an evening show and a weekend morning program, all broadcast from ABC Radio Sydney, along with a drive program, broadcast from regional NSW.
-Other national ABC services that are available in Griffith on separate FM frequencies include Triple J, Radio National, ABC Classic FM and ABC News on Radio.
+Apart from local programming, ABC Riverina takes national programs like AM, Radio National's Conversations, The World Today, PM, Nightlife, Overnights, ABC Radio Grandstand, Saturday Night Country and Australia All Over along with a mid-afternoon program, an evening show and a weekend morning program, all broadcast from ABC Radio Sydney, along with a drive program, broadcast from regional NSW.
+Other national ABC services that are available in Griffith on separate FM frequencies include Triple J, Radio National, ABC Classic and ABC News on Radio.

 Triple M Riverina MIA 963 is the Griffith-based commercial FM station owned by Southern Cross Austereo broadcasting from Griffith studios during the day, and then taking networked programming sourced from 2GB, Triple M Gold Coast, Authentic Entertainment Sydney and Triple M network.
 2RG in Griffith also produces a local news service with a journalist based at the station, compiling and recording local news bulletins for 2RG and sister station 99.7 Star FM.

 Hit FM, also owned by Southern Cross Austereo, is a commercial FM station servicing Griffith on a local FM frequency, although its local breakfast show is broadcast from a studio in Griffith.
 Hit FM is skewed towards the younger listeners with a Top 40/pop music format.
 Following the local breakfast show, the station takes Hit Music Network programming sourced from Southern Cross Austereo's hub at Sea FM on the Gold Coast or from metropoliton stations such as 2Day FM and Fox FM.

 2MIA is the local community station, broadcasting local programs, presented by radio announcers.
 The station is skewed towards the older demographic and plays a lot of music.
 All programs are locally produced apart from the regular programming the station takes from the national community radio network.